 The Literacy Studies Ph.D.
 Program is designed to be completed in four years of full-time study.
 Coursework and the preliminary examination could be completed in six semesters.
 Dissertation research and preparation of the document could be completed over two to three additional semesters.
 This time frame is consistent with guidelines that traditionally have been associated with availability of assistantships and fellowships for doctoral study.
-Completion within four years assumes that prerequisites (3 credit hours) for entry into the statistics sequence are satisfied.
 Throughout the program, students will be engaged in raising viable research questions, designing studies, analyzing data sets, and professional writing.
 Collectively, these experiences will prepare students to undertake the dissertation research project.